Overview

 Check with days

-method provided by model to filter items.
+The enhanced check function also uses the updateFilteredItemList method provided by model to filter items.
 The condition

 for filtering is that the user input number of days is smaller than or equal to the number of days to an item’s expiry date.
 This is

-done by the predicate named ExpiringSoonPredicate
+done by the predicate named ExpiringSoonPredicate.

 Design Considerations